W are looking for someone who loves chickens to feed and water our flock on Sundays.

-The school year is in full swing.
+When the school year starts again we will be needing volunteers.
 Our primary focus and commitment is to create engaging and healthy learning experiences for our students.
 All 250 Waimea Middle School students are currently coming to our māla regularly with their classes.
-We are looking for a few regular volunteers who can work with classes either Tuesdays or Thursdays.
+We will be looking for a few regular volunteers who can work with classes either Tuesdays or Thursdays.
 Volunteers work alongside students and teachers, gardening with small groups of students for a portion of each garden class.

 If you are interested in volunteering, please contact Amanda Rieux, firstname.lastname@example.org